saturneric/GpgFrontend/manual/manual/symmetric-encrypt-decrypt-text.md

-# Symmetric Encrypt & Decrypt Text
+# Symmetric Encryption & Decryption of Text

-Symmetric encryption will be triggered when you click the Encrypt button and do not check any key in the Key Toolbox.
-For symmetric encryption, you need to set a password for your encryption process.
-When decrypting, you need to enter the same password as the encryption process.
+Symmetric encryption is initiated when you click the 'Encrypt' button without selecting any key in the Key Toolbox.
+For this type of encryption, a password must be established for the encryption process.
+Subsequently, to decrypt the data, you will need to provide the same password that was used during the encryption phase.